(measure: percent; Source: The International Monetary Fund)

-For that indicator, The International Monetary Fund provides data for the USA from 1960 to 2015.
-The average value for the USA during that period was 77.03 percent with a minumum of 60.38 percent in 2013 and a maximum of 87.17 percent in 1979.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for the USA from 1960 to 2017.
+The average value for the USA during that period was 76.65 percent with a minimum of 60.67 percent in 2014 and a maximum of 87.17 percent in 1979.

 Definition: The financial resources provided to the private sector by domestic money banks as a share of total deposits.
 Domestic money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits.
 Total deposits include demand, time and saving deposits in deposit money banks.